abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 });
 ```

-### Improvements on ABP CLI
+### Improvements in ABP CLI

-There are some developments on the [ABP CLI](https://docs.abp.io/en/abp/6.0/CLI) made in this version.
-You can see the brief list of some of the improvements below:
+There are some enhancements in [ABP CLI](https://docs.abp.io/en/abp/6.0/CLI).
+You can see the brief list of some of these improvements below:

 * You can list all available templates by using the `abp list-templates` command with v6.0.
 See [#13083](https://github.com/abpframework/abp/pull/13083).
-* You can select the theme while creating a project by specifying the `--theme` option.
+* You can select the theme when creating a new project by specifying the `--theme` option.
 You can see the *LeptonX Lite Theme on the Startup Templates* section above for an example.
-* `abp update` command now updates all package versions inside all solutions in the sub-folders with v6.0.
-See [#12735](https://github.com/abpframework/abp/pull/12738).
+* `abp update` command has been updating the version of the main application until now.
+With v6.0.0, this command updates all package versions **inside all solutions in the sub-folders**.
+Checkout the issue [#12735](https://github.com/abpframework/abp/pull/12738) for more information.

 ### Introducing the `Volo.Abp.RemoteService` Package

 A new `Volo.Abp.RemoteService` package has been added to the framework.
-Some of the classes that are related to the remote service configurations such as `AbpRemoteServiceOptions` class have been moved from `Volo.Abp.Http.Client` to this package.
-In this way, it became more reusable for further uses.
+Some of the classes that are related to the remote service configurations such as `AbpRemoteServiceOptions` class moved from `Volo.Abp.Http.Client` to this package.
+In this way, it became more reusable for further usages.

 ### Create/Update User Accounts For External Logins

-If an external login has been made to a client application, for example from the **Keycloak Server** (or any other external provider), the user is redirected to the external provider (**Keycloak** in our example), the user provides credentials (username and password) it's own and redirected back to the client application as logged in.
-So, it's possible to the user's account is not available in the local database because our backend hasn't any knowledge about this process.

-To prevent this mismatch/problem, ABP Framework creates this logged-in user as an external user in the database.
-Thanks to that, the user can be seen on the *Users* page and set necessary permissions for this user.

-> For more info, please see [the related issue](https://github.com/abpframework/abp/issues/12203).
+If a user authenticates from an external provider like `Keycloak`, the user is being redirected to this external provider, and comes back to the main application.
+In this process, the user's data is not being saved in the main application's database.
+With this version, ABP saves the user information and lists in the users page.
+And this fixes permission management, user information mismatches and other issues.
+For more info, see [the related issue](https://github.com/abpframework/abp/issues/12203).

 ### Sending test email in the setting page for MVC and Blazor UIs